wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 A successful SSRF attack may allow an attacker to make requests on behalf of the attacked web server; this potentially leads to revealing the web application's network ports in use, scanning the internal networks, and bypassing authorization.

-Starting from release 4.4.3, Wallarm mitigates SSRF attack attempts.
-SSRF vulnerabilities are detected by all [supported Wallarm versions](updating-migrating/versioning-policy.md).

-**Remediation:**
+**Wallarm behavior:**

+Wallarm detects server‑side request forgery vulnerabilities and attacks by default and performs action in accordance with the [filtration mode](admin-en/configure-wallarm-mode.md).
+Note that there can be modifications to the default behavior made by your custom [rules](user-guides/rules/rules.md) and [triggers](user-guides/triggers/triggers.md).

+**Additional recommendations:**

-You may follow these recommendations:
+In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 *   Sanitize and filter all parameters that a web application receives as input to prevent an entity in the input from being executed.
 *   Apply the recommendations from the [OWASP SSRF Prevention Cheat Sheet][link-owasp-ssrf-cheatsheet].